SoftWearables/SoftWearables.github.io/README.md

 discussions and actionable strategies for advancing the field of intelligent wearables.

+### Lunch break (1 hour 30 min)

+### Spotlight and Demo Session (1 hour 30 min)

+To prepare for this session, we will invite submissions of interactive demos from a diverse HCI community.
+During the session, participants will briefly introduce themselves, present their interests, and showcase their demo through a spotlight/lightning talk.
+After that, participants will be divided into subgroups for interactive demos.
+During these subgroup demo sessions, participants will present and demo their hardware or software prototypes, discuss the design process, and share any insights that arose during development.
+General attendees are encouraged to join any subgroup session to engage in discussion and explore the showcased demos.
+This format aims to promote collaboration, inspire new ideas, and facilitate networking among researchers, designers, and practitioners in the HCI field.

+### Coffee break (30 min)

 ### Group Discussion on Challenges and Opportunities (1 hour)

 Participants will be divided into subgroups and engage in a